How to Use Bonito Flakes to Make Broth (Quick Fish Stock)Updated: July 14, 2017Recipes, Stocks and Soups

 Cover and allow the bonito flakes to sink to the bottom of the pot.
 This will take a few minutes.

-Strain out the bonito flakes and discard.
+Strain out the bonito flakes and discard or sprinkle them on your dog or cat's food.

 The broth has a smoky, hearty flavor similar to that of beef stock.